mmuller88/mmblog/content/aws-powertools/index.md

 ## Logger

 The logger is super fun to use!
-It gives me a powerful insight into my lambdas.
+It gives me a powerful insight about my Lambda functions.
 Though I'm still not super sure when to use the different log levels and when and what objects I should put into the object logger part.
 But I will keep learning from my DevOps friends and make my own experience.
 Ultimately I will know better when I truly need insight via Logs Insights.

 ## Parameters